-MidAmerican Energy offers residential customers a $500 incentive on new EVs purchased between March 8 and December 31, 2019.
-For more information, including eligibility, see the MidAmerican Energy website.
+MidAmerican Energy offers residential customers a $500 rebate for the purchase of a new EV.
+Eligible vehicles must be purchased or leased after January 1, 2020.
+For more information, including eligibility and funding availability, see the MidAmerican Energy website.

 Alliant Energy offers rebates of $500 for the purchase or lease of a new PEV and $250 for the purchase or lease of a used PEV.
 The PEV must be purchased or leased between January 1, 2018, and December 31, 2018.
 For more information, including how to apply, see the Alliant Energy EV Buydown website.

 A biodiesel producer may apply for a refund of Iowa state sales or use taxes paid on purchases.
 To qualify, the producer must be registered with the U.S. Environmental Protection Agency and any biodiesel produced must be used in biodiesel fuel blends.
 The refund amount is based on the total gallons of biodiesel produced in the state multiplied by the designated rate of $0.02.
 A biodiesel producer is only eligible to receive a refund for up to 25 million gallons of biodiesel produced during each calendar year through 2017.
 The producer must file refund claims with the Iowa Department of Revenue on a quarterly basis.
 Refunds received may not be included as income for Iowa individual and corporation income tax purposes.
 The incentive expires December 24, 2024.
 (Reference Iowa Code 423.4)